dart-lang/site-www/src/tools/pub/package-layout.md

 {% prettify none %}
 enchilada/
   .packages
-  packages/
-    ...
 {% endprettify %}

-Running pub also generates a `.packages` file and—if you specify the `--packages-dir` flag—directories named `packages`.
+Running pub also generates a `.packages` file.
-Don't check these into source control.
+Don't check this into source control.

 The open source community has a few other files that commonly appear at the top level of a project: `LICENSE`, `AUTHORS`, etc. If you use any of those, they can